 - You will get to make a telephone call to call a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, they will let you wear your own clothes, if not you you will be given a jail jumpsuit.
+- If you are expected to be released shortly, they will let you wear your own clothes, if not you will be given a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help other people to get through the process?

 Click here to post a comment

 Once you are able to post bail, you will be allowed to leave jail.
 Getting discharged takes between 15 minutes to hours or even all day long.
 So, the quicker bail is posted, the quicker you will be freed.
 It also can depend on whether or not you have a cash bond or if the magistrate must determine how much your bail will be.
 For minor charges, you will get booked and get released without having to post bail.
 When you get to the end of your sentence and are given a date of your release, you should expect to get discharged between 9am and noon.